Trump: Russia talk is a 'cover up' for the Clinton campaign

 He directed other tweets focusing on whether it was the Obama administration that was "too soft" on Russia and calling it "un-American" to leak classified information.

-Manafort was reportedly one of the Trump campaign officials whose communications were investigated by the FBI, according the Times.
+Manafort was reportedly one of the Trump campaign officials whose communications were investigated by the FBI, according to The Times.

 "I don't think it's possible I could have even inadvertently had discussions with Russian officials," he added.
 "It's not like they wear badges.
 The story is not true."